 This way, fasting insulin, and blood sugar levels can reach breathtaking heights.
 Furthermore, you will notice the subsequent drop in blood sugar levels through sugar cravings.

-Therefore, refined carbohydrates are a disaster for intermittent fasting and weight loss in general.
+Therefore, refined carbohydrates are a disaster for intermittent fasting and weight loss.

-Moreover, according to studies, they promote inflammation in the body, which can be the root cause of numerous diseases, from diabetes to cancer (Buyken et al. 201470).
+Moreover, studies promote inflammation in the body, which can be the root cause of numerous diseases, from diabetes to cancer (Buyken et al. 201470).

 As we can see here, you will find refined carbohydrates primarily in grain-based products and sweetened drinks: